ociu/sphinx-traceability-extension/doc/checklist.rst

     Checklist items inherit from regular items.

-.. item:: CL-LUCKY_ONE Item that should be a checklist-item
+.. item:: CL-UNDEFINED_CL_ITEM Item that should be a checklist-item

-    The item ID is present in the queried PR description, but won't get the configured checklist-attribute added since its defined with the regular item directive.
+    The item ID is present in the queried PR description, but won't get the configured checklist-attribute added since it's defined with the regular *item* directive.

 ---------------------------
 Matrices of checklist items